Ultimate List of Best things to do in Santiago Chile

 The Pueblito Los Dominicos is a perfect place to look for souvenirs or gifts to take home from Santiago de Chile – not the cheap, mass-produced wares you will find downtown, but unique, often hand-made craft items.

-Chile Attractions El Pueblito Los Dominicos2
+chile attractions El Pueblito Los Dominicos2

 You can find everything, from lovely earrings to soft Alpaca shawls to large original paintings.
 Often the creators are present and can tell you more about their products.